Opposite of FOREST – 35 Antonyms With Sentence Examples

 Grassland The forest was a thriving ecosystem.
 The grassland was a vast area of open grass.

-READ: Opposite of OBLIVIOUS - 35 Antonyms With Sentence Examples
+READ: Opposite of DIVERSIFIED - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of FOREST